catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 ==/UserStyle== */
 ```

 The rest of the metadata block details the preprocessor and the options of the userstyle.
-You won't need to change any of this (other than `<port name>`), but if you are curious you can [read the specification](https://github.com/openstyles/stylus/wiki/Writing-UserCSS#usercss-metadata).
+This won't need to be changed.
+For more information, see [Writing UserCSS - Usercss Metadata](https://github.com/openstyles/stylus/wiki/Writing-UserCSS#usercss-metadata).

 #### `@-moz-document`

-Next, we'll want to tell Stylus to apply this userstyle on our specific website.
-Just replace `<domain of your website>` with... you guess it!
-The domain of your website.
-For our `example.org` example, it looks like this:
+To tell Stylus which website(s) to apply this userstyle on, replace `<website-domain>` with the domain of your port.
+For `example.org`, it looks like this:

 ```less
 @-moz-document domain('example.org') {
 ```

 > [!NOTE]
-> While `domain('<domain>')` works for most cases, you may need to use [`regexp('<your regex>')`](https://github.com/openstyles/stylus/wiki/Writing-styles#regexp).
+> While `domain()` works for most cases, you may need to use [`regexp()`](https://github.com/openstyles/stylus/wiki/Writing-styles#regexp) instead.

 #### The lookup table

-The next section of the template — we'll refer to it as the "lookup table — doesn't need any changes from you,, as it just contains the Catppuccin palette for each of the flavors.
+The next section of the template — the "lookup table" — contains the Catppuccin color palette for each of the flavors, and doesn't require any changes.

 ```less
 /* prettier-ignore */